 Permanent life insurance comes in many varieties, such as whole life, variable life, universal life, and guaranteed life to name a few.
 While this can be confusing, the nuts and bolts work fairly the same.
 Typically, permanent insurance has two main features.
 First, much like its less expensive counterpart, you have a death benefit.
 Unlike term insurance; however, permanent insurance’s death benefit is just that – permanent.
 Thus, it doesn’t run out at the end of any term.

 The second main feature of permanent insurance is some sort of cash accumulation.
 How does that work?
 Generally, an “overpayment” is built into the cost of insurance each year.
 In the early years, your internal insurance costs are much less; however, they are much greater in the later years.
-Since permanent life insurances’ cash grows tax deferred, you accumulate cash on a tax deferred basis into some form of cash accumulation/investment vehicle.
-The intent is the cash, or investment, continues to grow and compound.
-This growth allows the excess dollars to help fund the shortfall in premium dollars during your later years, when the cost of insurance far exceeds the premiums you are paying.
-Another possible benefit of the cash value could be tax free loans, if needed by the owner.
+Since permanent life insurance cash grows tax-deferred, you accumulate cash on a tax-deferred basis into some form of cash accumulation/investment vehicle.
+The intent is the cash, or investment continues to grow and compound.
+This growth allows the excess dollars to help fund the shortfall in premium dollars during your later years when the cost of insurance far exceeds the premiums you are paying.
+Another possible benefit of the cash value could be tax-free loans if needed by the owner.